GRFreire/sboticscompiler/docs/commands.md

  - compile ( **c** ) : Compile your sBotics c# code
     - Options:
       - --force: Compile and save your code ignoring errors.
       - --output [ dotnet ] : Set which log error will appear.
-Default is sboticscompiler own log.
+Default is sboticscompiler own logs.
       - --verbose: if sboticscompiler throw an unnexpected error, you can see it passing this option.